ApparyllisOrg/SimplyPluralApiDocs/README.md

 ## Making Updates

-Change the `SimplyPluralApi.yml` and `SimplyPluralApiBodies.yml` files instead, then run the [generator](https://github.com/PaloAltoNetworks/docusaurus-openapi-docs?tab=readme-ov-file#generating-openapi-docs)
+Change the `SimplyPluralApi.yml` and `SimplyPluralApiBodies.yml` files instead, PRs should only contain non-generated files.
+Generating the docs as part of a PR will only introduce merge conflicts that can be avoided by just editing the `.yml` and docs files.
+Locally you may wish to run the [generator](https://github.com/PaloAltoNetworks/docusaurus-openapi-docs?tab=readme-ov-file#generating-openapi-docs).